-Authorised representative means any natural or legal person established in the Union who has received a written mandate from a manufacturer to act on its behalf in relation to specified tasks with regard to the manufacturer's obligations under the requirements of chapter IV and VI of this Regulation (EU Battery Regulation, Article 2,1(53)).
+Authorised representative means any natural or legal person established in the Union who has received a written mandate from a manufacturer to act on its behalf in relation to specified tasks with regard to the manufacturer's obligations under the requirements of Chapters IV and VI of this Regulation (EU Battery Regulation, Article 3, 1(63)).

-Distributor means any natural or legal person in the supply chain, other than the manufacturer or the importer, who makes a battery available on the market (EU Battery Regulation, Article 2,1(55)).
+Distributor means any natural or legal person in the supply chain, other than the manufacturer or the importer, who makes a battery available on the market (EU Battery Regulation, Article 3, 1(65)).

-Economic operator means the manufacturer, the authorised representative, the importer, the distributor or the fulfilment service provider or any other natural or legal person who is subject to obligations in relation to manufacturing batteries, preparing batteries for re-use, preparing batteries for repurpose, repurposing, or remanufacturing, of batteries, making them available or placing them on the market, including online placing on the market, or putting them into service in accordance with this regulation (EU Battery Regulation, Article 2(19)).
+Economic operator means the manufacturer, the authorised representative, the importer, the distributor or the fulfilment service provider or any other natural or legal person who is subject to obligations in relation to the manufacture, preparation for batteries for re-use, preparation for repurposing, repurposing, or remanufacturing of batteries, the making available or the placing of batteries on the market, including online, or the putting of batteries into service in accordance with this Regulation (EU Battery Regulation, Article 3, 1(22)).

-End-user means any natural or legal person residing or established in the Union, to whom a product has been made available either as a consumer outside of any trade, business, craft or profession or as a professional end-user in the course of its industrial or professional activities (Regulation (EU) 2019/1020, Article 3, referenced in the EU Battery Regulation, Article 2).
+End-user means any natural or legal person residing or established in the Union, to whom a product has been made available either as a consumer outside of any trade, business, craft or profession or as a professional end-user in the course of its industrial or professional activities (Regulation (EU) 2019/1020, Article 3, referenced in the EU Battery Regulation, Article 3, 2(b)).

-Holder of a battery means the natural or legal person in possession of a used or waste battery (EU Battery Regulation, Annex XIV (new) (1)).
+Holder of a battery means the natural or legal person in possession of a used or waste battery (EU Battery Regulation, Annex XIV, 1).

-Importer means any natural or legal person established within the Union who places a battery on the market from a third country (EU Battery Regulation, Article 2,1(54)).
+Importer means any natural or legal person established within the Union who places on the market a battery from a third country (EU Battery Regulation, Article 3, 1(64)).

-Independent operator means a natural or legal person who is independent from the manufacturer and the producer and is directly or indirectly involved in the repair, maintenance or repurposing of batteries, and include waste management operators, repairers, manufacturers or distributors of repair equipment, tools or spare parts, as well as publishers of technical information, operators offering inspection and testing services, operators offering training for installers, manufacturers and repairers of equipment for alternative-fuel vehicles (EU Battery Regulation, Article 2(20)).
+Independent operator means a natural or legal person who is independent from the manufacturer and the producer and is directly or indirectly involved in the repair, maintenance or repurposing of batteries, and includes waste management operators, repairers, manufacturers or distributors of repair equipment, tools or spare parts, as well as publishers of technical information, operators offering inspection and testing services, operators offering training for installers, manufacturers and repairers of equipment for alternative-fuel vehicles (EU Battery Regulation, Article 3, 1(23)).

-Interested person is any natural or legal person with a legitimate interest in accessing and processing battery passport information (EU Battery Regulation, Article 65(2c)).
+Person with a legitimate interest is any natural or legal person with a legitimate interest in accessing and processing battery passport information (EU Battery Regulation, Article 77 (2c)).

-Manufacturer means any natural or legal person who manufactures a battery or has a battery designed or manufactured, and markets that battery under its own name or trademark or puts it into service for its own purposes (EU Battery Regulation, Article 2(27)).
+Manufacturer means any natural or legal person who manufactures a battery or has a battery designed or manufactured, and markets that battery under its own name or trademark or puts it into service for its own purposes (EU Battery Regulation, Article 3, 1(33)).

-National authority means an approval authority or any other authority involved in and responsible for market surveillance in a Member State in respect of batteries (EU Battery Regulation, Article 2(52)).
+National authority means an approval authority or any other authority involved in and responsible for market surveillance in a Member State in respect of batteries (EU Battery Regulation, Article 3, 1(62)).

-Producer means any manufacturer, importer or distributor or other natural or legal person who, irrespective of the selling technique used, including by means of distance contracts as defined in Article 2(7) of Directive 2011/83/EU (EU Battery Regulation, Article 2(37)).
+Producer means any manufacturer, importer or distributor or other natural or legal person that, irrespective of the selling technique used, including by means of distance contracts, either